-The conversion of a little used store room within the accommodation block for use as a gymnasium would not usually trigger the need for submission of a safety case revision, subject to the operator using their Management of Change (MoC) processes with appropriate risk assessment.
+The conversion of a little used storeroom within the accommodation block for use as a gymnasium would not usually trigger the need for submission of a safety case revision, subject to the operator using their Management of Change (MoC) processes with appropriate risk assessment.

 The operator of a facility should clearly define in the safety case what types of changes can take place under the facility's MoC process and what types of changes require a revised safety case.
-This should include consideration of the safety case revision triggers set out in OPGGS(S) Regulation 2.30.
+This should include consideration of the safety case revision triggers set out in OPGGS(S) regulation 2.30.

-Changes to a facility or the activities conducted at a facility which do not correspond with any of the safety case revision triggers detailed in OPGGS(S) Regulation 2.30 can be undertaken under the operator's
+Changes to a facility or the activities conducted at a facility which do not correspond with any of the safety case revision triggers detailed in OPGGS(S) regulation 2.30 can be undertaken under the operator's

 Management of Change process without the need for formal submission and acceptance of a revised safety case.
-Operators should develop a strategy and procedures for maintenance of their safety case.
+Operators should develop a strategy and procedures for maintenance of their safety case including what types of changes can take place under the facility's MoC process and what types of changes require a revised safety case.
 This could be part of or closely linked with the operator's MoC process.
 Generally, changes made under the MoC process will be those that have little effect on either the major accident hazards or their associated risk control measures.
 For example, a like-for-like change of a piece of equipment will generally not result in any overall change in risk, apart from the risk involved with changing out the equipment.